 If you're going for a classic roast chicken dinner, there's nothing better than a salad and some potatoes, plus maybe a cooked green veggie.
 We love:

-- Small-batch Yukon Gold mashed potatoes
+- Small-batch Yukon Gold, Boursin, or wasabi mashed potatoes

-- As a much-beloved bonus, consider homemade applesauce.
+And as a much-beloved bonus, consider homemade applesauce.